How to Bulk Create Multiple Posts At Once

 }

-The only thing I would like to highlight that probably it is better to run one HTTP request to Lorem Ipsum generate and then split the content between all the posts that we are going to bulk create.
-Actually it is what I am going to do in the next chapter about Open AI.
+The only thing I would like to highlight is that it is probably better to run one HTTP request to Lorem Ipsum generate and then split the content between all the posts that we want to bulk create.
+Actually, it is what I am doing in the next chapter about ChatGPT.

 But for now, here is the result:

-But what is the point to use lorem ipsum content if we can use AI-generated content now?
+But what is the point of using lorem ipsum content if we can use AI-generated content now?
 Let’s find it out.

-In the example below I am going to use Open AI API.
-Of course first of all you have to sign up there and to create an API key.
+In the example below, I will use the Open AI API.
+Of course, first of all, you have to sign up there and create an API key.
 Let’s ask Open AI to generate 5 titles about dinosaurs, we are going to use them as our post titles.

 $text = 'Write 5 taglines about dinosaurs.';